prof-rossetti/daily-briefings-py/DEPLOYING.md

 > IMPORTANT: run the following commands from the root directory of your repository!

-Use the online [Heroku Dashboard](https://dashboard.heroku.com/) or the command-line (instructions below) to [create a new application server](https://dashboard.heroku.com/new-app), specifying a unique name (e.g. "notification-app-123", but yours will need to be different):
+Use the command-line (instructions below) to create a new application server, specifying a unique name (e.g. "notification-app-123", but yours will need to be different):

 ```sh
 heroku create notification-app-123 # choose your own unique name!